nalton-software/WebsiteV1/p5Whiteboard/README.md

 - Takes params 'roomId'
 - Finds the room with roomId and then echoes a stringified version of the messages in that room
 - Used so far by chatDrawer.js, through serverCommsManager

+#### getWhiteboardData.php
+- Call using AJAX POST method
+- Takes params 'roomId'
+- Finds the room with roomId and then echoes a stringified version of the whiteboardData belonging to that room
+- Used for the first part of editing whiteboard data